Country selection

 Consent for Processing Personal Data

-As delineated in the Mali-DPL, a data subject’s consent is defined as any expression of explicit, unequivocal, free, specific, and informed will by which the person concerned or the person’s legal, judicial, or contractual representative, accepts that their personal data be processed.
+As delineated in the Mali-DPL, a data participant’s consent is defined as any expression of explicit, unequivocal, free, specific, and informed will by which the person concerned or the person’s legal, judicial, or contractual representative, accepts that their personal data be processed.

 Mali-DPL also provides a definition for sensitive personal data that encompasses health-related considerations.
 Sensitive data is defined as any personal data relating to religious, philosophical, political, union, sexual, or racial opinions or activities, as well as health, social measures, prosecutions, criminal, or administrative sanctions.
 Processing related to sensitive data is prohibited because of the risk of discrimination and infringement of individual rights and freedoms.